National Vision (EYE)

 Underperform

-National Vision keeps us up at night.
-Its weak sales growth and low returns on capital show it struggled to generate demand and profits.
+National Vision faces an uphill battle.
+Its low returns on capital and plummeting sales suggest it struggles to generate demand and profits, a red flag.
 StockStory Analyst Team

 2. Summary